msolberg/openstack-ansible-demo/tutorial/README.md

 ## Launching an Instance

 Next we'll launch an instance in an Ansible task.
-We'll be using the `nova_compute` module available in Ansible 1.9.
-Starting with Ansible 2.0, this module has been deprecated in favor of the much improved os_server module.
+We'll be using the new `os_server` module available in Ansible 2.0.

-The following play demonstrates basic usage of the nova_compute module.
+The following play demonstrates basic usage of the os_server module.

 ```
 - name: Deploy on OpenStack